This post may contain affiliate links. See our disclosure policy.

 Instructions

 - In a large saucepan, combine sugar and evaporated milk.
 Bring to a rolling boil over medium heat.
-Stir constantly for 4 minutes.
+Stir constantly at a rolling boil for 4 minutes with a wooden spoon.
+Remove from heat and stir in vanilla.

-- Pour into a buttered 9×13 glass baking dish.
-Cover tightly and refrigerate until hardened (several hours, best if overnight).
+- Pour into prepared baking dish.
+Cover tightly and refrigerate for several hours or overnight, until hardened.
 Keep refrigerated until you serve.